 - Describe the mechanism of action and potential side effects of the medications that are used to treat disorders of the following endocrine systems: male and female reproductive, growth hormone, thyroid, adrenal glucocorticoid and prolactin axes.

 - Explain the physiological basis of sexual activity and discuss the factors that contribute to gender identity and sexual preferences.
-Understand the treatment strategies for patients with DSDs (differences of sexual development), as well as patients who identify as transgender and desire medical and/or surgical treatment.
+Understand the treatment strategies for patients with DSDs (diverse sexual development), as well as patients who identify as transgender/gender-diverse and desire medical and/or surgical treatment.

 - Understand the structure and physiology of the normal breast and the changes that occur with puberty, pregnancy, lactation and menopause.
 Outline the key features of breast pathology and neoplasms and the common treatment strategies.

-- Understand the biological basis of common behavioral disorders and explain the mechanism of action and possible side effects of the pharmacological agents used to treat these conditions.
+- Understand the biological basis of common psychiatric/behavioral disorders and explain the mechanism of action and possible side effects of the pharmacological agents used to treat these conditions.

 - Describe the unique features of the physiological and psychological functioning of normal infants, children, adolescents and aging adults.
 In addition, understand the physiological and psychological alterations that occur during pregnancy, lactation and the puerperium.

-- Articulate clinical presentations, formulate differential diagnoses and describe the pathophysiology for common disorders during different stages of the life cycle including: pregnancy, lactation, infancy, childhood, as well as adolescence and aging.
-Understand pharmacological management of diseases related to life span stages such as pregnancy, infancy and aging adults.
+- Articulate clinical presentations, formulate differential diagnoses and describe the pathophysiology for common disorders during different stages of the life cycle including: pregnancy, lactation, infancy, childhood, adolescence and aging.
+Understand pharmacological management of diseases within the context of life span stages such as pregnancy, infancy and aging.

 - Understand the epidemiology of common disorders across the life span, current prevention strategies, including vaccines and recommended screening tests.

-- Critically appraise and discuss issues related to public health, clinical ethics, biopsychosocial factors, delivery of health care and biotechnology as they apply to the reproductive, endocrine or behavioral health arenas.
+- Critically appraise and discuss issues related to public health, clinical ethics, sociopsychobiologic factors, delivery of health care and biotechnology as they apply to the reproductive, endocrine or behavioral health arenas.